develoPPP Project – Improving working and living conditions for coffee smallholders in Colombia

 Multistakeholder workshop to discuss results of the baseline study

 4C prepared and conducted a multistakeholder workshop, having invited different actors from the coffee sector, including local government, coffee producers, actors from the coffee industry, NGOs, and research institutions.
-The workshop served to discuss about the results of the baseline study conducted by CIAT and to discuss about challenges and improvement areas for coffee farmers and possibilities to better integrate young adults into coffee production.
+The workshop served to discuss about the results of the baseline study conducted by ABC and to discuss about challenges and improvement areas for coffee farmers and possibilities to better integrate young adults into coffee production.
 The aim of the workshop was to identify important issues to be addressed in the training program of the project and to discuss about important criteria to be considered when selecting the implementing region(s).

 The main findings from the baseline study and multistakeholder workshop can be found in the presentation and minutes below.

 Based on the results of the baseline study and multistakeholder workshop, Magdalena was identified as one of the departments with the greatest need of intervention to improve productivity and living conditions, especially when considering economic opportunities for rural youth, gender balance, productivity, access to markets and adaptation to climate change.
 4C together with Melitta and the project implementing partners have therefore decided to implement the develoPPP project in the department of Magdalena.

 Throughout February and March 2021, field trips are undertaken to advocate the project implementation within coffee communities and to identify best practice farms to serve as young-farmer field schools and training plots.

 Further Information – Downloads and Links

 The training program will be the key component to achieve changes in the sector.
 Farm level stakeholders need to work together to support farmers to continuously improve quality, productivity, and efficiency, requiring transfer of agronomic and business skills through effective training programs.